Fretch-troy1001/housing-price-prediction/README.md

 The goal of this phase was to identify patterns, test assumptions, and uncover the most predictive features.

-- **Analyzed the Target Variable:** SalePrice was heavily right-skewed.
+- **Analyzed the Target Variable:** SalePrice was heavily right skewed.
 We noted this early for later transformation.
 - **Identified Top Numerical Features:** Using a correlation matrix, we ranked numerical variables based on their linear relationship with SalePrice.
 - **Categorical Impact:** Calculated median SalePrice per category for fields like `Neighborhood`, `KitchenQual`, and `GarageFinish`.
 - **Visual Exploration:** Created scatter plots and boxplots to confirm relationships, assess linearity, and detect significant outliers.